PX4/PX4-user_guide/en/middleware/micrortps.md

 :::note
 RTPS messages are defined in IDL files and compiled to C++ using *fastrtpsgen*.
 As part of building the bridge code, IDL files are generated for the uORB message files that may be sent/received (see **build/BUILDPLATFORM/src/modules/micrortps_bridge/micrortps_agent/idl/*.idl**).
-These IDL files are needed when you create a *Fast RTPS* application to communicate with PX4.
+These IDL files are needed when you create a *Fast DDS* application to communicate with PX4.
 :::

 Enter the following commands to create the application: